How to Tell if Your Dog Has Fleas?

 Mary Mack is an avid pet lover with 10 years of writing experience.
-In addition to writing, Mary enjoys spending time with her pets (a dog, cat, and rabbit that can often be found hogging the bed) and browsing used bookshops for something to add to her shelves.View all 3 articles Learn about our editorial process
+In addition to writing, Mary enjoys spending time with her pets (a dog, cat, and rabbit that can often be found hogging the bed) and browsing used bookshops for something to add to her shelves.View all 3 articles Learn about our editorial process and veterinary review board.

 Updated on: 10/20/2020

 Fleas are one of the most common problems that dog owners will face due to fleas’ ability to thrive both indoors and outdoors, and their populations may quickly multiply by the thousands within a short time.
 The following guide will help you find out if your dog has fleas and, if so, what you should do about it.

 How do Dogs Catch Fleas?

 First, it’s important to note how your dog may have gotten fleas in the first place.
 There are many ways that fleas can enter a home or otherwise jump onto a dog.
 If a dog goes outside and walks through the grass where fleas reside, then fleas may jump on the dog and come home with them to begin feeding and laying eggs, as they are a parasitic insect and treat dogs as their hosts; likewise, if someone walks through a grassy area or even another home or room with an existing flea infestation, fleas or flea eggs can become stuck to their shoes, which will then be brought inside when they return to their own home.
 From there, the flea eggs will hatch and the adult fleas will begin using the dog as a host.

 Dogs can also catch fleas from people, dogs, or even objects (such as blankets, used clothing or used furniture) where fleas reside.
 All it takes is a few fleas for a dog to become infected due to its ability to reproduce quickly.

 The following are the essential questions and answers you need to know when you want to find out if your dog has fleas and what you should do if your dog has become infested.